Double-Dot-Interactive/bevy_animations/README.md

         /* blocking */ true, // if the animation should block others /* blocking_priority */ 1 // the priority for which animation should block other blocking animations
     ),
-    "player_harvesting" // the name of the animation. will be used when sending an `AnimationEvent` ))
+    "player_die" // the name of the animation. will be used when sending an `AnimationEvent` ))
 ```